telia-oss/concourse-github-lambda/README.md

 make release
 ```

 You should now have a zipped Lambda function.
-Next, edit [terraform/main.tf](./terraform/main.tf)
+Next, edit [terraform/example.tf](./terraform/example.tf)
 to your liking.
 When done, be in the terraform directory:

 ```bash
 terraform init
 terraform apply
 ```

+NOTE: The `aws/secretsmanager` KMS Key Alias has to be created/exist before the lambda is deployed.

 ### Team configuration